hansroland/reflex-dom-inbits/tutorial.md

 Ranges allow the user to select a value from a range of values.

-Ranges again have a configuration with a Default instance and an element record.
+Ranges again have a configuration and an element record.
+The configuration record is an instance of the *Default* type class.

 The configuration record: